Become a Leader in the Nonprofit Sector

 Auditor, Jones & Associates

-Explore the key elements common to all businesses — including accounting, finance, legal, human resources, marketing, planning and project management — and learn to develop effective business plans.
+Explore the key elements common to all businesses — including accounting, finance, legal, HR, marketing, planning and project management — and learn to develop effective business plans.

-Learn traditional and emerging fundraising and relationship-building techniques that produce results.
-Examine the latest research, best practices and ethical standards in the development profession.
+Study traditional and emerging fundraising and relationship-building techniques that produce results.
+Examine the latest research, best practices and ethical standards in the field.

 Hone your marketing skills and tactics as you dig into specific channels and tools for developing integrated marketing campaigns and measuring their performance.